Unlicensed Contractors

 - Further Cost to You: The work of unlicensed contractors is often substandard and ultimately leads to costly repairs and corrections that require the services of a licensed contractor.
 You may pay more money for the job than if you had initially hired a licensed contractor.

-- Fraud and Exploitation: The continued hiring of unlicensed contractors encourages unlicensed contractors who are involved in illicit construction practices.
+- Fraud and Exploitation: The continued hiring of unlicensed contractors encourages unlicensed contractors to be involved in illicit construction practices.
 These contractors often take money for jobs that are never started, incomplete, or poorly constructed.
 Ultimately, you incur the additional expense for such activities.

 - Consumer Liability: You are responsible for the hiring of a contractor.
 Consequently, you are responsible for any damages and injuries incurred on the job site since unlicensed contractors often do not have general liability and workers’ compensation insurance.